seongyeolk/6d_gpsr_cavity_paper/README.md

 pip install -e .
 ```

-In addition, we need to install Bmad-X simulation code (https://github.com/bmad-sim/Bmad-X).
+In addition, we need to install Bmad-X simulation code (https://github.com/bmad-sim/Bmad-X) while the conda environment is activated.
 Please go to the repository and follow the instruction.

 ## Examples